vlang/vlang-blog/content/blog/getting-started-with-v.md

 download and instal VLS.
 In case of errors, check out the [pre-built binaries](https://github.com/vlang/vls/releases), or [build VLS from source](https://github.com/vlang/vls#build-from-source).
 If your find any bugs, get them confirmed in the **#vls** channel on our server and then report them on [Github](https://github.com/vlang/vls/issues).
 We are also open to contributions!

+### Running a V Program

+Your project should have at least one `main` function.
+Then you can compile and run you code in one of two ways:

+1. Directly run the program with `v run file.v` or `v run directory`.
+   You can even do `v run .` to run the only main function in the directory.
+2. Compile the program with `v file.v` (optionally as `v -prod file.v`) and then run the generated executable.

 ### Miscellaneous